Coiot/silly-kitty/content/contact.md

 <input type="text" name="name" id="contact-user-name" class="form-input" placeholder="Enter your name" required> <span class="input-focus" aria-hidden="true"></span> </p>

+<p class="form-row"> <label class="form-label" for="contact-address">Address/Location</label>

+<p>If requesting advice or assistance, it is VERY helpful if you include your address (or at least the city/general area).
+This helps us more quickly determine how best we can help.
+We do NOT share your private information with anyone without your consent.</p>

+<textarea name="message" id="contact-address" class="form-textarea" rows="2" placeholder="Enter your Address or General Location" required></textarea> <span class="input-focus" aria-hidden="true" required></span> </p>

 <p class="form-row">

 <label class="form-label" for="concern">Please choose one of the following:</label>